 A kinder truth is that I’m being a human, and these are very human reactions to violence.

-In these moments, I find that it helpful to ask:
+In these moments, I find that it helps to ask:

 How is my humanity showing up today, and what are some appropriate ways to heal?